skinny85/eol-blog/metalsmith/src/articles/2015/benchmarking-java8-streams.md

 created_at: 2015-01-14
 ---

-There was a <a href="http://www.deadcoderising.com/java-8-no-more-loops/" target="_blank">link</a> to an interesting blog post recently posted on <a href="http://www.reddit.com/r/programming/comments/2s5gj2/java_8_no_more_loops/" target="_blank">proggit</a>.
+There was a [link](http://www.deadcoderising.com/java-8-no-more-loops/) to an interesting blog post recently posted on [proggit](http://www.reddit.com/r/programming/comments/2s5gj2/java_8_no_more_loops/).
 The article, titled 'Java 8: No more loops', advises eschewing imperative constructs like loops and manipulating collections directly, in favor of functional programming solutions enabled by things like lambda expressions, streams and method references.
 It illustrates its point by implementing four methods dealing with a simple Article type in two ways: the "old" way by using loops and the "new" way by using the new Java 8 features.
 In the comments, a lot of people were wondering how does the stream solutions compare in terms of performance to the imperative code.
 I was kind of wondering that myself, and couldn't recall seeing any benchmark that would directly address the effectiveness of streams.
 So I wrote one myself.

 For convenience, here's the original code (I copied it unchanged):